SadarSSI/WSL-WatchDog/README.md

 - store wsl, scheduled task, firewell rules, etc settings in yaml file

 #What should you do next in the linux distribution?
-Create a start.sh file, you can change the name: see in the yaml file in WSLCommon/StartWSL. in which you will have to launch a process or create an infinite loop for WSL to remain active
+Create a start.sh file, you can change the name: see in the yaml file in WSLCommon/StartWSL. in which you will have to launch a process or create an infinite loop for WSL to remain active.

-example with an infinite loop :

-#!/usr/bin/env bash
-while:
-  do
-  sleep 5
-done

-example with ssh server :

-  sudo mkdir -p /run/sshd
-  sudo /usr/sbin/sshd -D